ahacop/serialize_talk/slides.md

 ---

+# Single Responsibility Principle

-## There should never be more than one reason for a class to change
+There should never be more than *one* reason for a class to change

 ^ If you can think of more than one motive for changing a class, then that class has more than one responsibility ^ SRP reduces churn and makes for more robust classes (i.e. classes that do not change do not break).

 ---

+# Single Responsibility Principle

-## ~~All the methods that have to do with a person go into the Person model~~
+**Not**: All the methods that do something with a person go into the Person model

 ---